 - Less wear and tear on other mountain bike parts

 The last point is particularly important.
-If you never clean the cassette, this will have a negative impact on the lifespan of the MTB chain.
+If you never clean the cassette, this will have a negative impact on the lifespan of the mountain bike chain.

 What can you use to clean the cassette and sprockets?